hstatsep-js/p5js-readonly/02-movement/README.md

 ### System Variables

-Two commonly-used variables that are _already defined_ in P5js are:
+You can generally name your own variables whatever you want, with a few exceptions: **system variables**.
+Two commonly-used system variables that are _already defined_ in P5js are:

 * `width`
 * `height`